From tug-of-war to Brownian Boost: explicit ODE solutions for player-funded stochastic-differential games: Tug of war, in economics and mathematics

 As \cite{Manfredi2012} surveys, the game theory connection identified in~\cite{PSSW09} has attracted a lot of attention from PDE specialists.
 New boundary rules for $\e$ tug-of-war led to more regular game value functions in~\cite{ArmstrongSmart2012}.
 Heavy-tailed moves connect to the infinity fractional Laplacian in~\cite{CCF2012}.
 A noisy version of the game has been considered, in which the counter makes a random displacement of magnitude $c \e$ at the end of each turn.
-The $p$-Laplacian~\cite{Lindqvist} interpolates the classical $p=2$ Laplacian operator and the infinity version, for $p \in (2,\infty)$.
-In~\cite{PeresSheffield}, the value of the noisy game to shown to converge to a $p$-harmonic extension of boundary data, for $p$ suitably chosen as a function of $c$: the survey~\cite{Lewicka} takes this perspective as central.
+The $p$-Laplacian~\cite{Lindqvist} interpolates, as $p$ ranges over $(1,\infty)$, between the total-variation ($p=1$) operator---whose level-set evolution is motion by mean curvature; see~\cite{KohnSerfaty} for a game-theoretic approach---and the infinity Laplacian obtained in the high-$p$ limit.
+In~\cite{PeresSheffield}, the value of the noisy game is shown to converge to a $p$-harmonic extension of boundary data, for $p$ suitably chosen as a function of $c$: the survey~\cite{Lewicka} takes this perspective as central.
 A variant of this game has been used to study $p$-Laplacian obstacle problems~\cite{LewickaMarta2017}.
 The abundant PDE connections of tug-of-war are reviewed in the book~\cite{BlancRossi}.

-\subsubsection{Weaving together the two research strands}
+\subsection{Weaving together the two research strands}

 As of 2025,~\cite{HarrisVickers87} and~\cite{PSSW09} have both garnered over five hundred citations, with no article citing both until~\cite{HP2022,LostPennies}.
 Despite the thematic similarities and coincidence of names in the economists' and mathematicians' tug-of-war, the two veins of research appear to have developed quite independently for decades.
-The economists' work treats much more developed random decision-rules for turn victory than the mathematicians' trivial fair-coin (or constant-bias~\cite{PPS10}) versions, but the mathematicians' studies have a much richer geometric flavour.
-Weaving together the two strands is a very natural aim, but important differences should be noted: player-funded tug-of-war has a highly discrete aspect, with players even on long integer-interval gameboards committing significant resources only in a bounded window around a pivot or battlefield location; while in $\e$-tug of war on Euclidean domains, individual turns have asymptotically no weight, so that analytic connections emerge (via PDE).
-In this regard, Brownian Boost brings the two perspectives together.
+The economists' work treats much more developed random decision rules for turn victory than the mathematicians' trivial fair-coin (or constant-bias~\cite{PPS10}) versions, but the mathematicians' studies have a much richer geometric flavour.